-Team Principals' briefings (if scheduled as per the Race Instructions) must be attended by the Team Principal.
-It is their responsibility to inform all Team Members about local authority requirements on land and water.
+It is the Team Principal's responsibility to inform all Team Members about local authority requirements on land and water.
 Additionally, they must ensure that Pilots are fully familiar with on-water activities, Race Course areas, and all relevant safety requirements.